Herb Kohl, former U.S. senator and ex-owner of the Milwaukee Bucks, dies at 88

 Kohl was born in Milwaukee, where he was a childhood friend of Bud Selig, who went on to become baseball commissioner.
 The two roomed together at the University of Wisconsin and remained friends in adulthood.

-"Senator Kohl leaves behind an unmatched legacy," the Herb Kohl Foundation said in its statement.
+"Senator Kohl leaves behind an unmatched legacy," his foundation said in its statement.

 After graduating from the University of Wisconsin, he earned an MBA from Harvard and then joined the Army Reserve, the foundation said.